PUSHKARMAURYA/fuzzy-string/readme.md

 ## Code

-`fuzzy-string` follows github convention for contributions.
+`string-fuzzy` follows github convention for contributions.
 Here are some steps:

 1. Fork the repo to your github account
 2. Checkout code from your github repo to your local machine.